astrosat/django-astrosat-users/README.md

 1. `git clone <repo> django-astrosat-users`
 2. `cd django-astrosat-users/example`
 3. activate virtual environments as desired
-4. `pipenv install`
+4. `pipenv install --dev`
-5. `python manage.py makemigrations && python manage.py migrate` as needed
+5. `pipenv run ./manage.py makemigrations && python manage.py migrate` as needed
-6. `python manage.py collectstatic --noinput` as needed
+6. `pipenv run ./manage.py collectstatic --noinput` as needed
-7. `pytest` and enjoy
+7. `pipenv run pytest` and enjoy
-8. `python manage.py runserver` goto "http://localhost:8000" and enjoy
+8. `pipenv run ./manage.py runserver` goto "http://localhost:8000" and enjoy

 note that the reference to django-astrosat-core in the Pipfile was created with: `pipenv install -e git+git@github.com/astrosat/django-astrosat-core.git@master#egg=django-astrosat-core`.
 This uses SSH to connect to github.
 Appropriate security settings should be used in your project.
 This will fetch the latest commit on the master branch and use that hash as the key in Pipfile.lock.
 This means that if django-astrosat-core changes, the Pipfile.lock must be rebuilt in order to use the latest version.